Universal-Variability-Language/uvl-models/README.md

-# Data base for Real-world variability models in UVL
+# Database for Real-World Variability Models in UVL
-In this repository, we provide a large variety of publicliy available industrial feature models.
+In this repository, we provide a large variety of publicliy available real-world variability models.
 Each model is provided in the Universal Variability Language format (UVL).

-We always welcome new proposals for feature models that should be included in our dataset.
+We always welcome new proposals for variability models that should be included in our dataset.
 You can just leave us a message or open a pull request to merge your models.

+### Variability Models
 |Variability Model |NumberOfModels|NumberOfFeatures|NumberOfConstraints|TreeDepth|NumberOfClauses|ClauseDensity   |
 |------------------|--------------|----------------|-------------------|---------|---------------|----------------|
 |Automotive01      |1             |2513            |2833               |13       |10275          |4.08873855949065|